Cheesy Creamed Brussel Sprouts With Chestnuts & Bacon

 Step 1 – Fry The Bacon

 First, we need to fry the bacon lardons until they are crispy.
-To do this, place a large saucepan over a medium heat & add in a tablespoon of veg oil.
-Once hot, add in the bacon & cook, stirring frequently until crispy.
+To do this, we place a large saucepan over a medium heat & add in a tablespoon of veg oil.
+Once hot, we add in the bacon & cook, stirring frequently until crispy.
 This will take around 5 minutes.

 Step 2 – Sauté Sprouts